Nagendra1997/mesibo-documentation/conferencing.md

 # Mesibo Conferencing and Streaming

 Mesibo has made it simple to use and build with group calling and streaming APIs.
-In just a few steps, you can set up any type of streaming and conferencing application you need- a webinar, virtual meeting and conferencing, live events and more.
+In just a few steps, you can set up any type of streaming and conferencing application you need- webinar, virtual meeting and conferencing, live events and more.

-For example, say you want to build a conference room to host a virtual meeting.
-A conference room is a group, where members are sharing their their video - from their camera (or screen).
+For example, say you want to build a virtual conference room.
+A conference room is basically a group, where members are sharing their their video - from their camera (or screen), which other members of the group can view.

 With mesibo, all you need to do to is:
 1. Create a group.
 2. Enable the required features for the video stream - such as quality of the video, etc
-3. Add participants.
-People in the group can now see the videos of others in the group and also share their own video
+3. Place a call to the group.
+You can now see the videos of others in the group
+4. Share your video to the group.
+Now other people in the group can see your video
 4. That's it.
 Get busy conferencing!

 Quite simple, isn't it?
-Well the idea behind it is more simple.
 We are just extending mesibo's group messaging features to include group calling.
+How does that work?
-In case of group messaging you have a certain set of controls & permissions.
+Well, in the case of group messaging you have a certain set of controls & permissions.
 With group calling, you just have an additional set of settings along with these permissions.
-Curious how we do that?
-Let's dive in.
+Let's dive into the details.

 If you are not familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
 Feel free to skip ahead if you are already familiar with group messaging.